microsoft/vscode-copilot-release/.github/ISSUE_TEMPLATE/feature_request_ux.md

 ---
-name: UX - Feature request
+name: Feature request for GitHub Copilot Chat
-about: File a feature request for the Copilot Chat UX in VS Code
+about: Suggest an idea for Copilot Chat's interface in VS Code
 ---

 <!-- Please search existing issues to avoid creating duplicates -->